 Evidence for the need to control growth of vegetation along power line right-of-way is easy to see in many rural areas.
 Overgrown right-of-way can cause problems during severe weather and can make it difficult to reach trouble spots to make repairs.

 The Contractors working in your area will make an attempt to contact all landowners, either personally, or with the use of a “door hanger” in advance of cutting in your area.
 If no response is given after a good faith effort to contact you, the Contractors will proceed with their trimming activities as required.
 Please respond if you are contacted by a Contractor or your Cooperative as soon as possible.
-Contractors are scheduled to begin working in the very near future and throughout the 2020 calendar year.
+Contractors are scheduled to begin working December 15, 2020 and throughout the 2021 calendar year.
 Any questions or concerns with Contractors in your area should be directed to the Cooperative.

 Southern Iowa Electric Cooperative initiated an aggressive vegetation management program in 2008.
 Since its commencement, member/owners have experienced a significant reduction in the amount of power interruptions and outages caused by trees and brush.
 The effort required to perform necessary maintenance and repairs has also been significantly reduced while providing a safer environment for those of you working near our power lines.
 This includes SIEC employees who are available to serve you 24/7.